drshahizan/research-design/exercise/exercise1.md

 * **Objective:** Explain the importance of addressing your identified problem.
 * **Instructions:**
+    * Go beyond simply stating the problem's existence.
+Research its impact on the broader field.
     * Research the impact of the chosen problem on the broader field.
     * Consider potential consequences if left unaddressed.
     * Use real-world examples to showcase the problem's significance.